DanGiles/DanGiles.github.io/_pages/home.md

 Work experience
 ======
+* Technical Specialist, Advanced Research and Invention Agency, Sep.
+2024 - present
+  * Technical lead for the forecasting tipping points programme.

 * Senior Research Fellow in Machine Learning for Weather and Climate, AI Centre, Department of Computer Sciences, University College London, Oct.
 2023 - present
-  * Acting deputy group leader of the Sustainability and Machine Learning Group.
+  * Acted deputy group leader of the Sustainability and Machine Learning Group.
   * Oversee and manage ongoing research projects.
   * Collaborate with various international research groups.
   * Co-supervise PhD students within the Departments of Statistical Sciences and Computer Science.